Robust stability and preconditioning of Darcy-Forchheimer equations: Mixed finite element method and robust solvability

-To conclude this section, the following theorem provides the theoretical rate of convergence of the mixed finite element Galerkin scheme \eqref{eq:weak}, under suitable regularity assumptions on the exact solution. \begin{theorem}[Convergence rates] Let $(\bu,p) \in \bV \times \rQ$ be the solution of the continuous problem \eqref{eq:weak} with the following regularity conditions: where \(0\leq l\leq k+1\).
-Then, there exists a positive constant \(C_\flat>0\), independent of \(h, \kappa\), and \(\rF\), such that
+To conclude this section, the following theorem provides the theoretical rate of convergence for \eqref{eq:weak}, under suitable regularity assumptions on the exact solution. \begin{theorem}[Convergence rates] Let $(\bu,p) \in \bV \times \rQ$ be the solution of the continuous problem \eqref{eq:weak} with the following \revone{additional} regularity conditions: where \revone{\(1\leq l\leq k+1\).
+Then, there exist positive constants \(C_\sharp,C_\flat>0\)}, independent of \(h, \kappa\), and \(\rF\), such that